eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 Out-of-the-box, IdentityHub comes with only one single built-in role called `"admin"`.
 This role is comparable to the `root` user on a Unix system.
 By default, there is one service principal that has the `"admin"` role, which is the super-user.
-While the service principal's name is "super-user", the role it assumes is `"admin"`.
+While the service principal's name is arbitrary, the role it assumes is `"admin"`.
 Other service principals can assume the `"admin"` role.

 > Note: the name `"admin"` is available via a constant `ServicePrincipal.ROLE_ADMIN`

-All other service principals (ie. `ParticipantContexts`) have no roles assigned to them when they are created.
+All other service principals (i.e. `ParticipantContexts`) have no roles assigned to them when they are created.

-Built-in roles cannot be changed and they cannot be configured, they are essentially hard-wired into the code base.
-Some endpoints are accessible _only_ to the super-user (i.e. the `"admin"` role).
+Built-in roles cannot be changed, and they cannot be configured, they are essentially hard-wired into the code base.
+Some endpoints are accessible _only_ to principals with the `"admin"` role.
 The authorization decision is made based on the `jakarta.annotation.security.RolesAllowed` annotation on the controller method, even before the request hits the controller, therefor this value must be compile-time constant.